ficonsulting/RInno/README.md

     create_app(app_name = 'Your appname', app_dir = 'app')
     compile_iss()

 After you call `create_app`, there will be a lot of new files in your app's directory, `app_dir`.
 Feel free to customize them before you call `compile_iss`.
-For example, you can replace the default/setup icon at [Flaticon.com](http://www.flaticon.com/), or you can customize the pre-install message in infobefore.txt.
+For example, you can replace the default/setup icon at [Flaticon.com](http://www.flaticon.com/), or you can customize the pre-install message, *infobefore.txt*.
 Just remember that the default values for those files have not changed.
-The Inno Setup Script (ISS) will not know if you create a new icon called "myicon.ico".
-The ISS will look for "default.ico", so you must replace it, or rename the file in the ISS.
+The Inno Setup Script (ISS), *app\_name.iss*, will still look for *default.ico* even after you create a new icon called *myicon.ico*.
+You must replace *default.ico*, or rename the filename in the ISS to be *myicon.ico*.

 For custom installations, see below.